xflux-gui/fluxgui/README.md

 ======================
 Better lighting for your computer

-f.lux indicator applet is an indicator applet to control xflux, an application that makes the color of your computer's display adapt to the time of day, warm at nights and like sunlight during the day
+The f.lux indicator applet `fluxgui` is an indicator applet to control `xflux`, an application that makes the color of your computer's display adapt to the time of day, warm at nights and like sunlight during the day.
+Reducing blue light exposure in the evening can help you fall asleep at night.
+See https://justgetflux.com/research.html for more details.

+This project -- https://github.com/xflux-gui/xflux-gui -- is only
+concerned with the `fluxgui` indicator applet program, not with the underlying `xflux` program the indicator applet controls.
+The `xflux` program is responsible for actually changing the color of your screen.
+See https://justgetflux.com/linux.html for more information about `xflux`.

 Install Instructions
 --------------------